 Nanoplastics are a type of microplastics that are less than 1nm.
 Nanoplastics is a term often used interchangeably for microplastics.
-However, they're distinguishable because nanoparticles have unique biological and physicochemical behaviors.
+However, they're distinguishable because nanoparticles have unique biological and physico-chemical properties.

 Nanoplastics result from the manufacturing and degradation of plastic products.
 Additionally, they integrate naturally with natural elements and all forms of ions.
-They also bind with soil particles and colloidal organic components (where small particles are suspended in another).
-Nanoplastics form through a process known as heteroaggregation, the aggregation that happens in a unification of dissimilar colloidal plastic particles.
+They also bind with soil microbes and colloidal organic components (where small particles are suspended in another).
+Nanoplastics form through a process known as hetero-aggregation, the aggregation that happens in a unification of dissimilar colloidal plastic particles.

 Nanoplastics are prevalent in marine environments.
 However, there aren't enough scientific reports about nano plastics, but there's the probability that they interact well with microorganisms as microorganisms sometimes live on plastic surfaces.